clach04/bitbucket_tools/README.md

 # bitbucket tools

-random tools for dealing with bitbucket.org repos
+random tools for dealing with bitbucket.org repos.
+Created as https://community.atlassian.com/t5/Bitbucket-articles/What-to-do-with-your-Mercurial-repos-when-Bitbucket-sunsets is a very long thread and difficult to search.

 Getting my notes off my machine and in a shareable state.